Peter Lambrinakos

-Peter Lambrinakos (Greek: Παναγιώτης Λαμπρινάκος) is a Canadian police officer and corporate security executive, currently serving as the first Chief of Police of the VIA Rail Canada Police Service and additionally as VIA Rail Canada’s Chief of Corporate Security since March 2015.
+Peter Lambrinakos (Greek: Παναγιώτης Λαμπρινάκος) is a Canadian police officer and corporate security executive, previously served as the first Chief of Police of the VIA Rail Canada Police Service and additionally as VIA Rail Canada’s Chief of Corporate Security from March 2015 to 2024.
 He has held various senior positions leading the Organized Crime, Major Crime, Economic Crime and Intelligence units with the Montreal Police Service.

 Early life and education

 Lambrinakos was born in Montreal, Quebec, to Greek parents.
 He holds a Bachelor of Commerce degree with a Major in Economics from McGill University.

 VIA Rail Canada Police Service

 Lambrinakos created VIA Rail's Corporate Security Strategy to protect VIA Rail's passengers, employees and infrastructure.

 Creation of the VIA Rail Police

 Lambrinakos also formed the VIA Rail Canada Police Service, Canada's first passenger railway police dedicated to ensuring the safety and security of inter-city rail in Canada.

 Montreal Police Service

 Lambrinakos began his policing career in 1989 with the Montreal Police Service moving up the ranks to head teams dedicated to the fight against child sexual exploitation for commercial purposes, leading child kidnapping investigations, and overseeing investigations involving violent street gangs.